-Founding President Andres Goyanes receives the official Club Charter certificate from Art Brown (District Governor in 2011-2012), effectively chartering the Rotary Club of International Drive in Orlando on January 25th, 2012.
+Founding President Andres Goyanes receives the official Club Charter certificate from District Governor (2011-2012) Art Brown, effectively chartering our Rotary Club of International Drive in Orlando on January 25th, 2012.

 We’re Your Rotary Club in Orlando